MileHacker Logo

 Create a Route

 Group nearby attractions together to minimize travel time.
-Many Cho Lon sites reside in proximity to each other.
+Many Cho Lon sites reside within walking distance of each other.

 Timing Your Visit

 Visit markets early for peak activity.
 Religious sites offer quiet reflection throughout the day.
-Consider visiting in the colder in the morning.
+Consider visiting in the cooler morning hours.

 Gather Information

-Research opening hours and any special events in advance of your visit.
-Local guides or hotel staff often give current information.
+Research opening hours and any special events before your visit.
+Guides from the area or hotel staff often supply the latest information.

 Recommended Tours & Guides